What is a sandwich attack?#

 - You submit a swap, and it is pending confirmation in the public mempool.

-- An attacker sees the pending swap and knows it will push the token's price up, so they buy first.
-This is called front-running.
+- An attacker sees the pending swap and predicts that it will push the token's price up.

 - Your swap completes at the now-higher price, so you receive fewer tokens than expected.